seonWKim/hdtm-document/docs/others/president.md

 ## Requirements

-We need at least 12 role takers to prepare for the speech contest.
+We need the following roles to run speech contest.

 ### Contest Chair